Sign In

 Meeting room prep.

-If there is a meeting room where senior members of production or HoDs meet, it will be your job to prep the room with water, glasses, any documents required, setting up a speakerphone or AV equipment if necessary.
+If there is a meeting room where senior members of production or HoDs meet, it will be your job to prep the room with water, glasses, any documents required or setting up a speakerphone or AV equipment if necessary.

 ID and passes.